 The area around Graceland offers many different activities and points of interest that cater for adventurous and athletic guests and those who want to explore and enjoy the nature and culture.
-Nearby activities include trout and bass fishing, mountain biking, hiking, zip-lining, a craft beer brewery and an organic cheese factory.
+Nearby activities include trout and bass fishing, mountain biking, hiking, zip-lining, a craft beer brewery, an organic cheese factory and much more.

 Magoebaskloof, Haenertsburg and the surrounding area is well known for its natural beauty and regular festivals including the annual Spring Festival, Holistic Festival, Food Wine & Beer festival and the Berry Festival.
 These festivals celebrate the work of local artists, musicians and crafters as well as locally produced products such as a variety of pickles, jams, chutneys, cheese, meat, craft beer, gin and so much more.

-There is also a variety of organic farms, slow food restaurants and points of interest in the area – please contact us for recommendations.
+There is also a variety of organic farms and restaurants in the area – please contact us for recommendations.